Always question who you are dealing with and remain objective.

 Fraudulent adverts and websites can be very sophisticated, make checks before you send the money.

-- A genuine advert may have been copied and actually be for sale.
-The genuine seller may be impersonated by the fraudster.
+- A genuine advert may have been copied by the fraudster.

-- Establishing the ticket is genuine may be difficult, and may be rejected at the turnstile.
+- Establishing a ticket is genuine may be difficult, and if you have not purchased through the recommended retailer it could be rejected at the turnstile.

-- The car may pass any vehicle status checks.
+- The car may pass any vehicle status checks but it still could be stolen.

 - The Flat or villa may be there - but when you arrive, it’s somebody else’s.